Bergen Research Summer School (BSRS) seeks to address some of the most pressing global challenges of our time.

 Natural resources, health, poverty, migration, language and culture are some recurring themes of the expertise that are involved in the summer research school.

-Bergen Summer Research School is a partnership of NHH—Norwegian School of Economics, Bergen University College, Chr.
+Bergen Summer Research School is a partnership of NHH—Norwegian School of Economics, Western Norway University of Applied Sciences (HVL), Chr.
 Michelsen Institute, and Uni Research, under the leadership of the University of Bergen.

 The five partner institutions all contribute towards critical analysis of power structures and promote a diversified and sustainable society.
 We all play our part in addressing global challenges and developing skills and initiative to promote a sustainable future.

-The Bergen Summer Research School is organized by UiB Global.
+The Bergen Summer Research School secretariat is located at UiB's Centre for International Health.